 - Provide a check to ensure HPMS data accuracy along a route.

-Roadway Reporter (RR) innovates the reporting process by providing an interactive user experience to configure and publish segment reports.
-The application enables data stakeholders to easily access reports from a PC or tablet device to support planning and analysis needs.
+The Roadway Reporter web app innovates the reporting process by providing an interactive user experience to configure and publish segment reports.
+This app enables data stakeholders to easily access reports from a PC or tablet device to support planning and analysis needs.
 Report configurations are stored in your organization's Portal for ArcGIS account so that they can be easily accessed by portal members.
-To learn more about Roadway Reporter, see An Overview of Roadway Reporter.

 The following is an example of a segment report that has been published using Roadway Reporter.
 The report has been configured to dynamically segment annual average daily traffic (AADT), international roughness index (IRI), surface type, and urban type on route SR9WB: